Higher-order accurate two-sample network inference and network hashing: Simulations

-\subsection{Simulation 3: Network hashing and querying}
+\subsection{Simulation 2: Network hashing and querying}

 In this experiment, we simulate a large network database consisting of 10 different graphon models, each corresponds to 100 adjacency matrices as database entries.
 We use our Algorithm \ref{alg::hashing} to hash database entries, and then evaluate the accuracy of our Algorithm \ref{alg::querying-screening} on querying two representative keyword networks.
 We compare the time costs of hashing and querying with 30 repeated experiments.
 To save memory, in each experiment we only re-generate the queried keyword network but reuse the database generated by the first repetition.
 We conduct two sub-simulations.
 Sub-simulation 1 aims to compare different methods' AUC curves and time costs, therefore, we generate one keyword network from one of the constituent graphons in the database.
 Sub-simulation 2 aims to visualize a sketch of our method's query results, therefore, we compare the query results of two different keyword networks from graphons inside and outside the database, respectively.
-Due to page limit, we sink the formulation of database graphons and the two keyword networks to Section \ref{supple::table for coverage probability} in Supplementary Material.
+Due to page limit, we {\revisionfiltered relegate} the formulation of database graphons and the two keyword networks to Section \ref{supple::table for coverage probability} in Supplementary Material.
 When querying, we perform steps 1 \& 2 of Algorithm \ref{alg::querying-screening} to evaluate the ROC curves and AUC scores that measure the accuracy of our method in ranking database entries by similarity to the queried keyword network.
 Due to page limit, we only compare AUC scores for all methods.
-For simplicity, we equate all network sizes: $m=n_1=\cdots=n_K\in\{100, 200, 400, 800, 1600\}$.
-In this simulation, we compare our method to three more benchmarks: NetLSD \citep{tsitsulin2018netlsd}, NetComp \citep{wills2020metrics} and NonparGraphTesting \citep{agterberg2020nonparametric}.
-These methods are not moment-based so they are inapplicable for comparison in Simulations 1 and 2.
+For simplicity, we equate all network sizes.
 We repeat each experiment 30 times and cap the total running time for each method for each network size at 12 hours.